ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-persist/persist-cli-tool.md

 Behaviour of the `generate` command,
 - User should invoke the command within a Ballerina project
 - The model definition file should contain the `persist` module import (`import ballerina/persist as _;`)
-- The Model definition file should contain at least one entity
+- The model definition file should contain at least one entity
 - If the user invokes the command twice, it will not fail.
 It will generate the files once again.

 ## Generate migration scripts for the model definition changes [Experimental]